-You've designed a microcontroller and it's CircuitPython compatible.
+You've designed a circuit board with microcontroller and it's CircuitPython compatible.
 Amazing!
 Wouldn't it be great to have CircuitPython automatically built for your board?
 We can help with that!

 Adding a CircuitPython compatible board to CircuitPython means that the firmware will be automatically built for your board every time CircuitPython is updated - on merged pull requests, beta releases as well as final releases.
 This will enable you to easily use CircuitPython on your board without going through the build process every time, as well as allow for you to promote your board as easy to use with CircuitPython.